 We believe that NAREIT FFO per diluted share is a useful supplemental measure of our operating performance and that the presentation of NAREIT FFO per diluted share, when combined with the primary GAAP presentation of earnings per share, provides beneficial information to investors.
 By excluding the effect of real estate depreciation, amortization, impairments and gains and losses from sales of real estate, all of which are based on historical cost accounting and which may be of lesser significance in evaluating current performance, we believe such measures can facilitate comparisons of operating performance between periods and with other REITs, even though NAREIT FFO per diluted share does not represent an amount that accrues directly to holders of our common stock.
 Historical cost accounting for real estate assets implicitly assumes that the value of real estate assets diminishes predictably over time.
-As noted by NAREIT in its April 2002 "White Paper on Funds From Operations," since real estate values have historically risen or fallen with market conditions, many industry investors have considered presentation of operating results for real estate companies that use historical cost accounting to be insufficient by themselves.
+As noted by NAREIT in its April 2002 "White Paper on Funds From Operations," since real estate values have historical cost accounting to be insufficient by themselves.
 For these reasons, NAREIT adopted the FFO metric in order to promote an industry-wide measure of REIT operating performance.